fbpx

 Christmas tips for children with a hearing impairment

-The festive period is an exciting time of year for everyone, but it is important to remember that for some it can be more challenging than others.
-Being hearing impaired can make certain aspects of the festive period more difficult, for example attending a Christmas Carol concert or visiting Santa.
+The festive period is an exciting time for everyone, but it’s important to remember that it can be more challenging for some.
+Being hearing impaired can make certain aspects of the festive season more difficult—such as attending a Christmas carol concert or visiting Santa’s Grotto.

-While your child may be comfortable in your usual family environment, the festive period can mean we are socialising with extended family and friends which can be noisy and busy!
-This can be unsettling and confusing for any child but it is even more so for a child with a hearing impairment, who may find themselves feeling left out.
-The below example includes suggestions for how to ensure every child feels included and happy this festive season.
+While your child may feel comfortable in your usual family environment, the festive season often means socialising with extended family and friends in noisy and busy settings.
+This can be unsettling for any child, especially for a child with a hearing impairment who may find themselves feeling left out.
+Below, we share suggestions to ensure every child feels included and happy this festive season.

 Talk to friends and family ahead of time